Collections of antiques

 We use to chuckle as we were still buying and selling some great stuff

-back in the 80's and early 90's, and before the internet and its
+back in the 80's and early 90's.
+That was before the internet and its

 effect on the market took place.
 We worked hard